 Everyone sustains injuries, whether they know it or not.
 Over time this microtrauma can cause discomfort and pain, and while you may not consider your injury severe at the time, it can quickly evolve into something more serious.
 That’s why physical therapists develop programs aimed at both rehabilitation and prevention.

-Robert Haynes did his degree in psychology at the University of Edinburgh.
-He is interested in mental health and well-being.
+Robert Haynes did his degree in psychology at the University of Hertfordshire.
+He is interested in mental health, wellness, and lifestyle.